-This game is very impressive, from the great introduction that looks like a Star Wars intro to the in-game action.
-The sprite animation is perfect and the graphics feature a great variety of metalic colors.
-The sprites (from ships to moving rock pieces) are all pre-rendered and they move smoothly around you.
-Although the STE version uses up to 16 colors on screen, graphics here look superb and quite close to the Amiga version!
-The sound features sampled in-game techno music (quite rare for the Atari ST computers) and sampled stereo FX (lasers, explosions, robotic voice that announces bonuses and more).
-The STE version is almost identical to the Amiga and it takes your Atari to its hardware limits.
+GRAPHICS / SOUND This game is an impressive Asteroids clone from its awesome introduction that reminds us of Star Wars, to the in-game action.
+The sprites' animation is flawless and the graphics feature a large number of metallic colors.
+The sprites (from ships to asteroids) are all pre-rendered and they move smoothly around you.
+Although the STE version uses up to 16 colors on-screen, its visuals look superb and quite close to the Amiga.
+Stardust's sound features an in-game techno music score (quite rare for an Atari ST computer) and a bunch of nicely sampled stereo effects (like lasers, explosions and a robotic voice).
+The STE version is pretty close to the Amiga original and it takes your Atari to its hardware limits.